Maigret and the Lazy Burglar

 Maigret and the Lazy Burglar (also translated as Maigret and the Idle Burglar; Maigret et le Voleur paresseux) is a detective novel by Belgian writer Georges Simenon, featuring his character Inspector Jules Maigret.

 Other titles

 The book has been translated three times into English: in 1963 by Daphne Woodward as Maigret and the Lazy Burglar, in 2003 as Maigret and the Idle Burglar, and in 2018 by Howard Curtis as Maigret and the Lazy Burglar.

 Adaptations

 The 81st episode of the French television series "Les Enquêtes du commissaire Maigret", directed by Jean-Marie Coldefy with Jean Richard in the lead role, is based on the novel.

+The first two episodes of the 2025 PBS Masterpiece series Maigret, "The Lazy Burglar", written and directed by Patrick Harbinson and starring Benjamin Wainwright, is a modern adaptation of the novel.

 Translations

 The book is translated into the Georgian language as მეგრე და ზარმაცი ქურდი, by Nani Madzaghua.